 #> [1] -421.417

-By default, threads run sequentially.
+By default, processes run sequentially.
 However, since they are

-independent, they can be parallelized.
-To enable parallel computation,
+independent of each other, they can be parallelized.
+For parallel

 framework.
 For example, run the following before the